-First published in 2015 by Evil Hat Productions, LLC.
+Revised edition first published in 2015 by Evil Hat Productions, LLC.
 10125 Colesville Rd #318, Silver Spring, MD 20901.
+Hardcover edition first published in 2022

 Evil Hat Productions and the Evil logo are trademarks owned by Evil Hat Productions, LLC.
 All rights reserved.